-In Section \ref{p2>0}, we will construct standard subsets from cyclic subsets satisfying $p_1=0$ and $p_2>0$, thus reducing the problem of classifying such cyclic subsets to Lisca's classification of standard subsets in \cite{liscalensspace}.
-In this section, we collect some facts about standard subsets proved by Lisca.
-These can be found in Sections 3-7 in \cite{liscalensspace}.
+In Section \ref{p1=0}, we will construct good subsets and standard subsets satisfying $I<0$ from cyclic subsets, thus reducing the problem of classifying certain cyclic subsets to Lisca's work in \cite{liscalensspace} and \cite{liscasumslensspaces}.
+In this section, we collect relevant results proved by Lisca.
+The first two propositions can be found in Sections 3-7 in \cite{liscalensspace}.
 In particular, the `moreover' statements in Proposition \ref{liscasummary2} are obtained by examining the proofs of Lemmas 7.1-7.3 in \cite{liscalensspace}.

 \begin{prop} Let $T=\{v_1,\ldots,v_n\}$ be a standard subset with $I(T)<0$.
 Then: \begin{enumerate} \item $I(T)\in\{-1,-2,-3\}$; \item $|v_i\cdot e_j|\le1$ for all $i,j$; \item $p_1(T)=1$ if and only if $I(T)=-3$ and if $p_1(T)=0$, then $p_2(T)>0$; \item If $I(T)=-3$, then $p_1(T)=p_2(T)=1$ and $p_3(T)=n-2$; \item If $I(T)=-2$, then $p_2(T)=3$, $p_4(T)=1$, and $p_3(T)=n-4$; and \item If $I(T)=-1$, then $p_2(T)=2$, $p_4(T)=1$ and $p_3(T)=n-3$. \end{enumerate} \end{prop}